About Adjustments

 ADJLM | Product | Specifies the maximum amount for adjustments made through the CST. |

 ALWNB | Provider | Controls whether a call to the Create Adjustment endpoint can drive an account balance negative.
-In contrast, when this parameter is set at the product level, it permits the account to be driven negative by the Create Account Transfer endpoint. |
+When this parameter is set at the product level, it permits the account to be driven negative by the Create Account Transfer endpoint. |

-Updated 2 months ago
+Updated about 2 months ago